 Being responsible for their own cell phone can help your child become more independent.
 It can also connect them with their friends and family.
-With the rise of virtual learning and social events, is your child ready for their own smartphone?
+With the rise of virtual learning and social events, is your child ready for a phone in Warsaw, Indiana?

 According to the American Academy of Pediatrics (AAP), developmental and health concerns continue to exist for young children if they excessively use any form of digital media.
 However, that doesn’t mean you shouldn’t prepare your child to safely and responsibly use digital devices as they grow older.